D-exp0/D-exp0.github.io/README.md

 </details>

 <details><summary><strong>The s-cobordism Theorem and Surgery Theory (2022) </strong><a href="Surgery.pdf">pdf</a></summary>
+  Our main reference was the book by Wolfgang Lück and Tibor Macko.
+We began with some morse theory and handle decompositions, studied lemmas that allow us to simplify a handle decomposition to the fullest extent and CW-structures.
+We delved into K(ZG) and various definitions for the Whitehead group, whitehead torsion and Reidemeister torsion.
+Afterwards we proved the s-cobordism theorem and used it to show the Poincaré conjecture for dim bigger then 5.
+Grade 12/12, exam was a 40 min presentation.
 </details>

 <details><summary><strong>The Pontryagin-Thom Isomorphism (2022) </strong> <a href="Pontryagin-Thom slides.pdf">pdf</a> </summary>
+  My first hands on approximation to ∞-categories.
+We recalled the theory of vector bundles, introduced spectra and delved into Thom spaces.
+Here we related the classical definition and the ∞-categorical one from Ando-Blumberg-Gepner-Hopkins-Rezk, talked about the J-homomorphism and Thom spectra and proved the Thom isomorphism, which we used to compute H<sub>*</sub>(MU).
+On the last chapter we defined theta structures and proved the Pontryagin-Thom isomorphism, using it to calculate the cobordism ring with an almost complex structure thanks to H<sub>*</sub>(MU) and an degenerate Adams sseq.
+Grade 12/12, exam was a 1h15 presentation.
 </details>

 ## Teaching